nagyadam2092/bundling-comparison/README.md

-# Comparison of technologies for the new LiveConnect tag
+# Comparison of bundling technologies

 All you have to do is run `npm start`.